-The Group's oil and gas fields and license areas are situated on land located in the Yamal-Nenets Autonomous Region.
-Licenses are issued by the Federal Agency for the Use of Natural Resources under the Ministry of Natural Resources and the Group pays unified natural resources production tax to produce oil and gas from these fields and contributions for exploration of license areas.
+The Group's oil and gas fields and license areas are situated on land located in the Yamal-Nenets Autonomous Region, except for the El-Arish concession agreement.
+Licenses, located on the territory of the Russian Federation, are issued by the Federal Agency for the Use of Natural Resources under the Ministry of Natural Resources and the Group pays unified natural resources production tax to produce oil and gas from these fields and contributions for exploration of license areas.